 Martinborough is the most prominent of the three Wairarapa sub-regions.
-Small in size, but huge in style, it is home to around 30 wineries that are mostly family owned.
+Small in size, but big in character, it is home to around 30 wineries that are mostly family owned.
 The wineries are within walking distance from Martinborough’s picturesque colonial town centre.
-Cycling is also a popular option for visitors flocking to the region to taste its world-renowned drops.
-The Martinborough Wine Centre is also a great spot to taste many wines from the region under one roof.